MEmilio -- A high performance Modular EpideMIcs simuLatIOn software for multi-scale and comparative simulations of infectious disease dynamics: Results

 \subsection{Applicability to a multitude of research questions and use cases}

 To address the aforementioned needs, we developed MEmilio as a unified framework supporting infectious disease modeling across multiple levels of granularity and application domains (\cref{fig:MEmilio_overview}).
 MEmilio provides a broad range of PBMs, MPMs, and ABMs, each with distinct strengths and limitations and each suited for different classes of research questions (\cref{fig:different_models_and_questions}).
-All models are implemented with harmonized interfaces, consistent data structures, and shared design principles, enabling systematic comparison and facilitating transitions between model types.
-For more details on the explicit models, see the Methods section and the Supplementary Information.
+All models are implemented with harmonized interfaces, consistent data structures, and shared design principles, enabling systematic comparison and facilitating transitions between model types. \MK{In addition to supporting the individual model classes, this common implementation allows models of different fidelity to be applied to matched epidemic settings.
+Computationally inexpensive PBMs and MPMs can thereby be used to screen parameters, assumptions, and scenarios before selected configurations are investigated with more detailed ABMs.
+The resulting cross-fidelity comparisons can identify which assumptions materially affect the outcomes and, consequently, which inputs and regimes should be represented when constructing or validating surrogate models for computationally expensive simulations.} For more details on the explicit models, see the Methods section and the Supplementary Information.

 Among all considered model formulations, MEmilio's PBMs (\cref{fig:different_models_and_questions}, top row) have the sparsest data requirements and enable quick exploration of reproduction numbers as well as population-level effects of vaccination strategies.
 In addition, they can be used to assess aggregated NPI effects and are well-suited for early-stage, coarse-grained parameter estimation.
 Particular models are ODE-based~\cite{kuhn_assessment_2021}, using the LCT~\cite{ploetzke_lct_2025} or more flexible IDE-based representations~\cite{Wendler2025IDE} which allow for transmission probabilities and state transitions dependent on the time since infection or last transition.
 More realistic distribution assumptions on relevant parameters such as the incubation period makes MEmilio well-suited for analyzing epidemic change points.